Local Business Leader Inspires Event Sponsorship

 Robin also worked with the Foundation to create an advisory committee of community members who have been touched by cancer either as a patient or caregiver.

-The Foundation HOPE Fund Advisory Committee includes Aiken who serves as Chair; Frances Bethea; Janet Brand; Susan Burley; Deb Colones; Audrey Gilbert; Beverly Hazelwood; Amy Johnston; Linda Mallick; Shirley Meiere; Ann Rodgers Chandler and Linda Russell.
+The HOPE Fund Advisory Committee began in 2014 with these committee members: Aiken who serves as Chair; Frances Bethea; Janet Brand; Susan Burley; Deb Colones; Audrey Gilbert; Beverly Hazelwood; Amy Johnston; Linda Mallick; Shirley Meiere; Ann Rodgers Chandler and Linda Russell.
 The committee also includes representation of McLeod staff members including Judy Bibbo, Vice President of Patient Services; Lisa McDonald, Director of Outpatient Oncology Services; Marilyn Godbold, Director of Volunteer Services; Jill Bramblett, Foundation Executive Director; and Roxanna Tinsley, Foundation Development Officer.